The U.S. job market is still healthy, but it's slowing down as recession fears mount

 The Federal Reserve would welcome some slowdown in hiring, especially if it helps to keep a lid on wage gains.
 The central bank is worried that rapid pay increases could add to inflation, especially in labor-intensive service businesses.

 Average hourly wages in December were 4.6% higher than a year ago.
-The annual increase in November was 5.1%.
+The annual increase in November was initially reported as 5.1%, although that was revised down to 4.8%.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.